 Emergency Hunger Relief

 When major disasters strike, we are ready to respond.
 Getting food to people quickly in a humanitarian crisis is essential and a donation from the innocent foundation can have a direct and immediate impact for those affected by natural or man-made disasters.
-We work with Oxfam to support their emergency relief efforts around the world.
 Since 2014, we've given £400,000 towards 15 emergencies.
-Find out more about how we do this here.